 The following objectives are commonly included in specific traffic management schemes:

-• a decrease in congestion, better traffic movement (most commonly sought on arterial roads, where traffic flow efficiency objectives claim higher priority)
+· Decreasing congestion, and better traffic movement (most commonly sought on arterial roads, where traffic flow efficiency objectives claim higher priority)

-• improved road freight productivity and safety (particularly important in the achievement of economic objectives in the overall transport task)
+· Improving road freight productivity and safety (particularly important in the achievement of economic objectives in the overall transport scheme)

 · Improving operating conditions for road-based public transport (reflecting priority for efficient movement of people rather than on movement of vehicles per se)

 · Improving information for road users such as real-time traveler information and amelioration of parking problems

 You can start your desired study programme at Kimyo International University in Tashkent by completing the following requirements.